Glenn Beck And Tomi Lahren Have Settled Their Lawsuit

 "Ms. Lahren is relieved to have this litigation behind her and she looks forward to connecting with her audience and fan base on the pressing political issues facing our country in the days to come," Lauten said in an email.

 Additional details of the settlement were confidential, he added.

-Representatives for The Blaze did not immediately respond to BuzzFeed News' request for comment Monday.
+In a statement, The Blaze told BuzzFeed News that it "is pleased to announce that the relationship with Tomi Lahren has concluded."

+"Ms. Lahren will continue to have access to her social media accounts as has always been the case," the statement added.

 The split between Lahren and The Blaze — Beck's conservative media company that produced Lahren's show — began in March when she was suspended after stating she is pro-choice while appearing on The View.
 Lahren later announced that she had been fired and was suing Beck — though at the time The Blaze said she was still considered an employee.